 The purchase of a business takes 1 of 2 forms: asset purchase or share purchase.

-With an asset purchase, you as buyer purchase the assets of the business (equipment, leasehold improvements, inventory, goodwill, customer lists, etc.) but not the debts of the business, which the seller is supposed to pay out at the time of sale.
-With our assistance, you can purchase the assets of the business and operate without worrying about being responsible for any pre-existing debts or even unknown debts.
-This is the biggest advantage of the asset purchase.
-From a tax perspective, an asset purchase is often more favourable to you as the buyer but this is a matter to be discussed with your accountant.
+With an asset sale, you as the seller sell the assets of the business (equipment, leasehold improvements, inventory, goodwill, customer lists, etc.) to the buyer but not the debts of the business.
+The debts must be paid by you at the time of sale, usually from the sale proceeds.
+Buyers typically prefer an asset purchase so they do have to worry about assuming unknown debts.
+From a tax perspective, an asset purchase is often more favourable to the buyer but this is a matter to be discussed with your accountant.

-Where the business is incorporated, the purchase of a business can also be done by way of a share sale.
-You as buyer purchase the shares of the company, thus becoming the owner of the business (through the company).
+Where the business is incorporated, the sale of a business can also be done by way of a share sale.
+The buyer purchases your shares of the company, thus becoming the owner of the business (by becoming the owner of the company).
 The assets of the business remain with the company and in most cases, so do the debts.
-Your biggest risk with the share purchase is that some debts may be unknown at the time of purchase and unplanned for.
-We can help you mitigate those risks by drafting proper provisions in a share purchase agreement.
-The biggest advantage of a share purchase is that in most cases, there is no change of ownership in the assets, equipment and debts and fewer changes needs to be made as far as changing over supplier accounts, utilities, etc. However, other items do require changes (consent of the landlord, consent of the franchisor (for franchise purchases) signing authority on bank accounts, some licences (eg. liquor licence).
-From a tax perspective, a share shale is often more favourable to the seller but this is a matter to be discussed with your accountant.
+The biggest advantage of a share sale is that in most cases, there is no change of ownership in the assets, equipment and debts and fewer changes needs to be made as far as changing over supplier accounts, utilities, etc. However, other items do require changes (consent of the landlord, consent of the franchisor (for franchise sales) signing authority on bank accounts, some licences (eg. liquor licence).
+From a tax perspective, a share shale is often more favourable to the seller but this is a matter to be discussed with your accountant